 Old Black Canyon Highway is the northern-most part of this off-road trail, and as a basic dirt road is the most uneventful part of the trail.
 This part of the trail provides access to private property and a trailhead to the Black Canyon Hiking Trails.

 However, as you travel further south, you'll enter a deep, dry river bed and eventually up onto some very narrow and winding hills with tight switchbacks.
 Wide vehicles are not going to fit in the middle section of this trail, and all but the smallest of trailers will likely get damaged.
 You can also expect to get some natural pinstriping on the sides of any mid-sized rig and more serious scratches are possible as you are forced to drive close to the sides of small cliffs and steep drop-offs.
 In fact, if two larger ATV's tried to pass each other, they would have difficulty in some spots; especially areas with sharp cliffs on both sides of the trail.
 A small Jeep or skinnier 4x4 truck can easily make it through, but there are only a few areas where you can get off to the side of the road to let someone else pass.
 Also being that much of this trail goes through private property, you are strongly encouraged - with threats of fines and a criminal record - to stay on the trail at all times.

 1: Old Black Canyon Highway Trailhead (0.0mi)

 Old Black Canyon Highway trail goes right alongside Interstate 17 as it heads north to south between Black Canyon City and Table Mesa Recreation Area.
-This spot is right next to the southbound entrance to I-17 on the south end of Black Canyon City (technically in the minuscule town of Rock Springs), and provides plenty of room for staging.
-There's also some parking areas to the west of the trail intended for use by hikers.
+This spot is right next to the southbound entrance to I-17 on the south end of Black Canyon City (technically in the minuscule town of Rock Springs) and provides plenty of room for staging.
+There are also some parking areas to the west of the trail intended for use by hikers.

 2: Black Canyon to 9982 (0.4mi)